mohogos/CHEME-1800-PSETS/README.md

 * The problem set repository should include a `README.md` file that describes the problem set, lists the team members, and the contributions of each team to completing the problem set.

 For help with setting up a GitHub repository: [How to set up a GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 For help with GitHub markdown: [Help with markdown syntax for your README.md file](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

+Team members: Moho Goswami
+Files with upload dates of 3/10/23 are for pset 2